How to get from Cancun to Mexico City: 3 Best Options

 How do you get from Cancun to Mexico City?

-Anything you read will tell you that Mexico City is the important cultural center of Mexico.
+Anything you read will tell you that Mexico City is an important cultural center of Mexico.

-But, as you get to know Mexicans, you realize how truly important it is to the country.
+But as you get to know Mexicans, you realize how truly important they are to the country.

-Many Mexicans have either lived or studied in Mexico City, have family living there, or visited there for some sort of event.
+Many Mexicans have either lived or studied in Mexico City, have family living there, or have visited for an event.

 No matter where you are in Mexico, there will be transportation options to get you to Mexico City.
 That said, it might not be fast.

-Mexico is a large country, it is the 14th largest country by landmass, so you may have a long distance to go to get to Mexico City.
+Mexico is a large country; it is the 14th-largest by landmass, so you may have a long distance to travel to reach Mexico City.

-Cancun is located over 1,200 kilometers from Mexico City, and there are a few options to get from Cancun to Mexico City- you can go by plane, bus, or car.
+Cancun is over 1,200 kilometers from Mexico City, and there are a few options to get from Cancun to Mexico City: plane, bus, or car.

 1. Cancun to Mexico City By Flight

-For most people, the best way to get from Cancun to Mexico City is to take a flight.
+For most people, the best way to get from Cancun to Mexico City is by plane.
 Flying is the fastest and easiest way to move between these two cities.

-There are usually around 15 daily direct flights that go from Cancun to Mexico City.
+There are usually about 15 daily direct flights from Cancun to Mexico City.
 Volaris, VivaAerobus, and Aeromexico all offer several daily direct flights from Cancun to Mexico City.

 Flight prices depend on your departure time and date, but you can find very affordable flights from Cancun to Mexico City.

-This airport is located 49 kilometers to the north of Mexico City and has been criticized for its poor public transportation connections to downtown Mexico City.
+This airport is located 49 kilometers north of Mexico City and has been criticized for its poor public transportation connections to downtown Mexico City.

 Pay close attention to which airport you are buying your flights to, so you can properly plan your vacation and transportation needs.